+Note: The percentage of classified items is for the entire database and not only the Anglo-French trade

 In addition, I create a category named “Prohibited”, for a few goods remaining prohibited after the Treaty: e.g. all manufactures of cotton or wool, mixed with silk; a category named “Silk product”, because although silk products are not impacted by the Treaty, the silk industry is still an important production for the French economy; and finally all other goods are gathered in a category “Other”.

+It may be also appropriate to extend the classification to the whole database in order to know if the increase in trade of products impacted by the treaty is due to the reduction of the tariffs or only to an increase in international trade which does not reflect an impact of the Eden agreement.

 Units of measurement